Jay’s Project

 Jay (James) House started work on a project in 2022 to extend his family home in Ipswich to create more space for his wife and four children.
 Working by himself during evenings and weekends, the general builder managed to build the exterior shell of the two-storey extension.
 He had broken through on the first floor to create a bathroom and an en-suite for the main bedroom.

 In August 2024, work came to a halt after Jay was diagnosed with cancer of the spine.
-The house has been left a building site, and the ground-floor work has meant the family have been left without a functioning kitchen.
-For the last 18 months, they have managed with a makeshift kitchen unit on wheels with an air fryer, portable hob, washing machine and dishwasher – but no sink.
+The house had been left a building site, and the ground-floor work meant that the family have been left without a functioning kitchen.
+For 18 months, they had managed with a makeshift kitchen unit on wheels with an air fryer, portable hob, washing machine and dishwasher – but no sink.

 After seeing the project that Band of Builders completed for Toby, Jay reached out for help to complete the work that he is unable to do himself.